 Make amazing cards in your browser.
 Spark Post is quick, fun and free

-As you'd expect from the developer behind Photoshop, free Christmas card maker Adobe Spark Post looks great and is a pleasure to use.
+As you'd expect from the developer behind Photoshop, free Christmas card maker Adobe Spark Post looks great and is real fun to use.

 Spark Post is a web app, so there's no software to download.
 To get started, sign in with Facebook, Google, an Adobe Cloud ID or an email address, then choose a design.
 All the designs are fully customizable, so don't limit yourself to the Christmassy options.